inviqa/SysAdmin/rpi_wallboard/README.md

 4. Enter the 'robot' user credentials (DON'T USE YOUR PERSONAL CREDENTIALS)
 5.

-#Backup: Create an restorable image
+#Backup: Create a restorable image
 ##Deduce the total size of backupimage
 Mount the the SD card on the computer (in our case a Mac)